 Filter Depth - The depth of the filter aspect of a SWC.

-Porosity - The porosity of the filter aspect of a SWC.
+Void Ratio - The void ratio of the filter aspect of a SWC.

 Filter Volume - The volume available in the filter aspect of the SWC.